Updated: Oct 15, 2021

 Avoid drinking excessively as this could result in diluting sodium concentration.

 As a professional ballet dancer, Francesca has had to monitor her nutritional intake for over 18 years and uses this unique insight to provide clients practical, insightful and lifestyle-driven nutritional advice in both Italian and English.
 She is a registered associate nutritionist with the AfN.
-If you are a dancer and would like nutritional support please contact Francesca for more information.

 American College of Sports Medicine, Academy of Nutrition and Dietetics and Dietitians of Canada.
 Position of the Academy of Nutrition and Dietetics, Dietitians of Canada, and the American College of Sports Medicine: Nutrition and Athletic Performance.
 Journal of the Academy of Nutrition and Dietetics, 2016; 116: 501-528.